 Retinaldehyde (even stronger), or adapalene (the strongest over-the-counter option that’s also specifically formulated to treat acne).
 Or, you could ask your dermatologist to prescribe you even stronger retinoids, like tretinoin or tazarotene, which work faster and more effectively, but can also be extra irritating with lots of side effects.

-So which retinoid to choose?
+So which is the best retinol serum?
 Ideally, you’d have an assessment to chat through the best option for your skin type.

 Before you start using a retinoid…